Prince Rock Primary School

 - We use a tracking software called ‘Insight’ to record assessments of the children in reading, writing and maths four times a year

-- These assessments are now based on whether children are ‘emerging’, ‘expected’ or ‘embedded’ against age related expectations The definitions below explain what the terms mean at the end of the year when they are reported to parents.
+- These assessments are now based on whether children are ‘emerging’, ‘developing', 'expected' or 'working at greater depth' against age related expectations The definitions below explain what the terms mean at the end of the year when they are reported to parents.

 Below average – working at a year group below their actual age